 Rauni Higson is one of Britain’s leading silversmiths.
 Originally trained in Finland, her studio is located in the dramatic landscape of Snowdonia, a rich backdrop of mountainous crags and rugged coastline that inform her work.

-Fold-forming is a simple idea, a sheet of metal is folded in two like a piece of paper, then hammered while folded, to introduce curves and distortion, which become a complex three-dimensional form when the fold is prised open.
-It often results in an imperfect symmetry which mimics growth patterns in nature, such as leaves, coral, fungi, seaweed, shells and ferns.
-The technique was developed by Charles Lewton-Brain in the 1980s.
+In 2001, Rauni was introduced to the almost magical technique of fold-forming by Brian Clarke in Ireland.
+The Arts Council of Wales first supported Rauni to train for two weeks with Brian, which had a profound effect.
+Developed by Charles Lewton-Brain in the 1980’s, fold-forming is a simple idea – a sheet of metal is folded in two like a piece of paper and hammered while folded, to introduce curves and distortion, which become a three-dimensional form when prised open.
+It often results in an imperfect symmetry that mimics growth patterns in nature, such as leaves, coral, fungi, seaweed, shells and ferns.